Push-Ups are one of my favorite workout exercises.

 In the beginning, push-ups can be hard.

-If you try to do a push-up and you can’t or feel too weak then start with leaning against a counter or a wall.
+If you try to do a push-up and you can’t or feel too weak then start with leaning against a counter or a wall or try starting on your knees.

-You will work the same muscles with those methods but you’ll place less weight on them.
+You’ll work the same muscles with those methods but you’ll place less weight on them.

 So with each one, you do you will become stronger.